-To illustrate our proposal some simulation examples are performed using Rviz [13] for visualization and The Kautham Project for geometric planning [14], which has the ability to report the potential geometric failures.
+To illustrate our proposal some simulation examples are performed using Rviz [13] for visualization and The Kautham Project for motion planning [14].
 Ontologies are encoded using the Web Ontology Language (OWL) [15].
-The ontologies are designed using the Protégé editor.

-A classical task planning approach and a knowledge-enabled approach have been used.
-With the former a sequence of actions is computed using a combined heuristic task and motion planning [3] (actions like transit, to move to grasping configurations, and transfer, to pick and place objects have been used).
-For latter a workflow is proposed that describes task and actions required in task execution.
-Some geometric situations are used for testing.
-The sequence to plan the assembly operations is:
+The ontologies are designed using the Protégé (http://protege.stanford.edu/) editor.
+For a classical task planning approach, a sequence of actions was computed a combined heuristic task and and motion planner [3].
+For knowledge-enabled approach, work-flow ontology is proposed to describe tasks and actions which are required in task execution.